Repulsive Latent Score Distillation for Solving Inverse Problems: Score distillation

 where $\varnothing$ indicates a null condition and the $w$ is the CFG weight; they consider $w = 100$.

-As discussed in Section~\ref{sec:background}, this is clear when observing SDS through the lens of gradient flows, which entails a mode-seeking optimization.
-Therefore, if we want to avoid mode-collapse, we need to modify one or both of them.
-Recent works~\cite{wang2024prolificdreamer, katzir2023noise, luo2024diff, wang2023taming} have studied this problem, and proposed alternative approaches to circumvent this problem.

-One of the most relevant works that tackles this problem is ProlificDreamer~\cite{wang2024prolificdreamer} (also~\cite{luo2024diff}), where the authors introduce a variant of score distillation based on WGF.
-In particular, they consider a particle approximation of the variational distribution by randomizing the parameters $\bbtheta$, which yields the following update rule
+The mode collapse phenomenon is clear when observing SDS through the lens of gradient flows~\ref{subsec:diversity_repul}, which entails a mode-seeking optimization.
+Therefore, if we want to avoid mode collapse, we need to modify either the loss function (the divergence) or the variational approximation.
+While the former renders intractable formulations, the latter can be modified easily.
+Therefore, previous works focused on modifying the variational distribution.
+See, for instance, ProlificDreamer~\citep{wang2024prolificdreamer}, and more recently, in~\citet{luo2024diff}; also other works~\citep{katzir2023noise, wang2023taming} have studied this problem, and proposed alternative approaches to circumvent this problem.
+In ProlificDreamer, the authors consider a particle approximation of the variational distribution by randomizing the parameters $\bbtheta$, which yields the following update rule

-Notice that $\sigma_t \nabla_{\bbx_t} \log q(\bbx_t|c)$ is unkonwn, so they fine-tune a pre-trained diffusion model for each particle (which represent each rendered images); see Appendix~\ref{app:prolific_defs} for the definitions.
-Therefore, they incorporate a second optimization problem that minimize the DSM loss; they parametrize the score network using LoRA~\cite{hu2021lora}.
-However, adding an auxiliary neural network does not necessarily promotes diversity.
+Notice that $\sigma_t \nabla_{\bbx_t} \log q(\bbx_t|c)$ is unknown, so they fine-tune a pre-trained diffusion model for each particle (which represents each rendered image).
+Therefore, they incorporate a second optimization problem that minimizes the DSM loss; they parametrize the score network using LoRA~\citep{hu2021lora}.
+However, adding an auxiliary neural network does not necessarily promote diversity.